-In addition, this Report also covers advanced applications such as control channels related to cognitive and digital audio PMSE: Such control channels are digital channels that can rely on channel coding as their corresponding latency requirements are relaxed compared to the latency requirements from audio channel.
-They to perform tasks such as e.g.:
+In addition, this Report also covers advanced functions such as control channels related to cognitive and digital audio PMSE systems.
+Such control channels are digital channels with latency requirements that are relaxed compared to those of the audio channel(s).
+They may be used to perform tasks such as e.g.:

 device discovery, identification and management ,